space88man/kubeadm-transcripts/release/00-install.md

 ## Conclusion

 At this stage we have successfully bootstraped kubernetes without network.
-The user centos, is a non-root cluster-admin.
+The user 'centos', is a non-root cluster-admin.
 This user is authenticated and authorised to kubernetes using the credentials in `~centos/.kube/config`.

 We will go deeper into kubernetes RBAC (role-based access control) later.